Fuel-efficient flying may be just over the horizon

 The decrease in fuel consumption, per passenger, is estimated to be about 20%.
 This may sound like a big number, or a small one, depending on your expectations, but to put it into perspective, lets’ consider the numbers.

 There will be an estimated 39.4 million commercial flights in 2019.
 A Boeing 747 burns about 20,000 gallons of fuel on a 5-hour flight.
 That’s about 780 billion gallons of fuel a year.
 If all planes were to reduce their consumption by 20%, we’d use 156 billion fewer gallons of jet fuel per year.

 Granted, not all planes will be Flying-Vs, and all of this is still theoretical, but the potential is attractive enough for KLM to take notice, and back up their environmental policy with hard cash.

 Critics remind us that there is still no actual plane in testing or production, and that the world may be a very different place in 20-30 years – will this technology be obsolete before it can even make it into production?

 These are valid points, but since the innovation is one of increased aerodynamics and lift performance, not one of engine or fuel type, it is feasible that it may provide support technology that enables other advances – such as lighter-weight, more powerful batteries to allow for electric flight.

 When to Expect It

-Researchers are planning to fly a scale model of the plane in September 2019 and to set up a mock of the interior for public viewing (at Schiphol Airport, Amsterdam) a month after that, as part of KLM’s centenary.
+Researchers have flown a scale model of the plane in September 2020 and are set to mock up the interior for public viewing (at Schiphol Airport, Amsterdam) after that, as part of KLM’s centenary.